edenamir/stockinfo/README.md

 # stockinfo
 This is a simple website.
-To view it click here.
+To view it [click here](stockinfo-alpha.vercel.app)

 Instalaion:
 To run the project first install all the node modules: